- Peak Season: June-October

 Dolphin Fishing Miami

 This voracious pelagic species is one of the most impressively colored game fish swimming off Miami.
 Running into schools of dolphin is a common occurrence while offshore fishing in Miami.
 Dolphin follow current rips and Sargasso weed lines where they prey on virtually anything that fits into their mouths.
 Tuna, jacks, sardines, squid, flying fish, shrimp, crabs, and even juvenile dolphin (to name a few) are all on the menu.
-Deep sea dolphin charters employ many different methods to find these fish.
+While deep sea fishing for dolphin we employ many different methods to find these fish.
 These methods depend on the season and conditions.
-During summer, fish frequent the deeper waters off Miami.

 How to find Dolphin / Mahi Mahi